candiddev/homechart/docs/docs/guides/calendar.md

 Events can be recurring by ticking **Recurring** at the bottom.
 You can then set the recurring schedule.

+### Reminders

+Events can send multiple reminders before the event starts or ends.
+These can be added under **Reminders**.

 ## Export/Import Calendars

 Homechart can export your calendar for use with other calendaring applications via ICS/iCalendar Feed.
 Tap **Add > Export Calendar** to get a URL that you can add to your calendaring tool.